swisschain/Sirius.ValidatorApi.Docs/source/includes/v1/_invites.md

 # Invites

 Invitation allows to register a validator on a Universe Subscription.
-Inivitation can be generated on the Universe portal.
+Invitation can be generated on the Universe portal.

 Before a validator can accept an invitation it needs to generate its keys pair and validator ID.
 Keys pair is [RSA-PKCS1](#api-usage-data-encryption) keys: